 Please begin by reading the "How to Apply" page accessed from the drop down list to the left.
 If you have questions while following the procedures listed there, return to this page for clarification.

 All application materials, including official transcripts and official scores, must be uploaded and received to the online electronic application by the deadline.
 Due to the high volume of applications received near the deadline date, it is to the applicant's advantage to APPLY EARLY rather than close to the deadline.

 You may log back into your online electronic application using the same username and password to check your materials.
 Please allow one week minimum of processing time from the time of the paid application submission.
 The processing time can take up to two weeks near the deadline, thus it is to the applicant's advantage to apply early rather than close to the deadline.
 No application will be processed or reviewed until the application fee has been received.

 Due to the electronic nature of the online application, and to expedite the review of applications by our faculty, mailed official transcripts are not allowed during the initial application process.
 Applicants should ensure they order official transcripts to themselves well in advance of the application deadline.
 Once you receive the official transcript envelope, unseal and open the envelope, and scan and upload the official transcript to your online application.
 This step must be repeated for each institution you have attended and completed over 12 units.
 Technical tips for uploading official transcripts to the online application can be found here.

-No, the Gevirtz Graduate School of Education does not require a minimum GRE score.
+No, the Department of Education does not require or accept GRE scores as part of the application process.